newcmp2020-png/delta-demo/README.md

 # delta-demo
-this is first demo on github account
+this is first demo on github account.